It takes more than a good eye to spot differences in XML documents

 The popularity of SVGs

 Scalable Vector Graphics (SVG) is an open XML standard created and developed by the World Wide Web Consortium (W3C) for specifying two-dimensional images, supporting interactivity and animation.
 ‘Scalable what now?’, you might ask.
 Well, SVG is a vector-based image, so it describes the geometry of the lines and shapes in the image rather than specifying the colour of each pixel in a grid as a bitmap image does.
 This means that when you change its size, or scale it, it still displays as it should and doesn’t become pixelated.
-This is really useful for responsive websites where the content creator needs to cater to the fact that users could view the site on a range of different devices.
+This is particularly beneficial for responsive websites, where content creators must accommodate the diverse range of devices users may employ to view the site.
+The format has gained such widespread acceptance that tools like Adobe’s Express’ Free SVG Converter are employed to convert JPEG and PNG images into SVGs prior to their inclusion in documentation.

 What does code behind the image look like?
 That depends on the complexity of the image, of course.
 At its simplest, we can define an image containing just a single circle in just a few lines.
 However, an image like the one we used in our recent competition containing many objects, text and CSS for surface shading can run to tens of thousands of lines of code that are indecipherable to a human reader.